prajjwaldimri/Friend-App/README.md

 [![GitHub issues](https://img.shields.io/github/issues/prajjwaldimri/Friend-App.svg?style=flat-square)](https://github.com/prajjwaldimri/Friend-App/issues)

-The app that protects you physically!
+The app that notifies your friends and relatives anytime you are in danger.

 ## Requirements